 - Clearly identify which role you’re playing.

-This is difficult for some people because it takes a greater level of maturity in your thinking and relationships, but is very helpful for avoiding misunderstandings.
+This is difficult for some people because it takes a greater level of maturity in your thinking and relationships, but is very helpful for avoiding misunderstandings when you lead friends.

 When you’re talking with a friend or former peer, clearly identify the role you’re in.
 Are you speaking as a friend or as their team leader?